 C. Undergoing quitting treatments (hypnosis, acupuncture, laser therapy, quit smoking shots).

-Correct Answer: A - Depending upon the country in which you live, cold turkey is again expected to account for 60 to 90% of all successful quitters this year.
+Correct Answer: A - cold turkey.
+Depending upon the country in which you live, cold turkey is again expected to account for 60 to 90% of all successful quitters this year.
 This is important as those selling quitting products do their best to falsely convince smokers that quitting cold turkey is nearly impossible.

 4. What is the maximum length of time it takes after ending all nicotine use before the body becomes 100% nicotine free and withdrawal peaks in intensity?